So you’re visiting Fargo in winter and you’ve never been here before. Your friends probably think you’re crazy. We think you’re great.

 Nichole’s Fine Pastry

-For dessert, head to this French-inspired bakery.
+For dessert, head to this European-inspired bakery.
 Overflowing shelves of small-batch, delicate pastries, cookies, truffles, and decadent cakes fill this cozy shop.
 We recommend the lemon curd cake which Food Network voted as the ‘Best Cake in North Dakota’.

 13 8th St S, Fargo | (701) 232-6430